article-detail-page

 If the patient has severe BP elevation (systolic BP greater than 180 mmHg or diastolic BP greater than 120 mmHg) and does not have signs or symptoms indicating target organ damage or dysfunction they are considered a hypertensive urgency.1 Antihypertensive drug therapy should be increased in these patients.1

 If the patient’s severe BP elevation is accompanied by new or worsening target organ damage it is considered a hypertensive emergency.
 1 Patients who have a hypertensive emergency should be admitted into an intensive care unit.
-An agent should be administered to reduce BP levels, and the patient’s BP should be continuously monitored.1 If left untreated, the median survival rate is 10.4 months.5
+An agent should be administered to reduce BP levels, and the patient’s BP should be continuously monitored.1

 Key Takeaway

-There is a strong correlation between blood pressure levels and CVD risk—the higher the BP, the greater the CVD risk.1 Therefore, it is important for healthcare providers to know how to treat the different stages of hypertension.
+There is a graded association between blood pressure levels and CVD risk—the higher the BP, the greater the CVD risk.1 Therefore, it is important for healthcare providers to know how to treat the different stages of hypertension.
 Integrating both nonpharmacological and pharmacological treatment strategies can help manage the patient’s risk for experiencing the dangerous effects of hypertension including vision loss, heart attack or failure, stroke and kidney damage.6

 References: